 Q: When and how has the university obtained feedback from stakeholders?

 A: The original planning worked through a committee that included three students from Student Government: Michael Windle, Dan Paschal and Elizabeth Brummett.
 Student Affairs and Dean of Students were also represented.
 Numerous meetings were held throughout programming and design with various campus stakeholders.
 These meetings addressed specific issues, such as event planning, with representatives of buildings along Speedway and with special interest representatives, including those focused on accessibility, bicycling and service vehicle access.

 Q: How can I get more information and updates on the project?

 A: Visit the Speedway Mall web site at http://sites.utexas.edu/speedway/.
 There is also a construction advisory located at http://www.utexas.edu/campusplanning/construction/.
-In addition, you can attend the information session that will be held in advance of each stage of the project.
+Two information sessions have been held; see Campus Community Outreach.
 You may also email questions and comments about the project to firstname.lastname@example.org.